 At present, Kruunuvuorenranta can be easily reached by metro and current bus connections.
 Bus stops will be situated in the immediate vicinity of the areas of housing.
 The maximum walking distance from the apartment buildings to these bus stops will be 300 m, and from the smaller houses a maximum of 400 metres.

-Plans have been made to construct a bridge to Kruunuvuorenranta over the Kruunuvuorenselkä sea area.
-The Kruunusillat bridges are a traffic connection currently being designed between the city centre and Kruunuvuorenranta.
+There will be a bridge connection to Kruunuvuorenranta over the Kruunuvuorenselkä sea area to the city centre.
 The main users of the Kruunusillat bridges will be trams, cyclists and pedestrians.
 The traffic connection shall also accommodate service and emergency vehicles.